JimmyDuong00/docs.ottertech/content/2 Azure Services/Obtaining Hardware ID for Autopilot.md

 ![[Pasted image 20240806074914.png]]

-We can use this PowerShell Script to create a folder to save the information to:
+We can use this PowerShell Script to create a folder named 'HWID', install, and run the 'Get-WindowsAutoPilotInfo' script:

 ```
 New-Item -Type Directory -Path "C:\HWID"